TRAINING OPPORTUNITIES AT FULLER PSYCHOLOGICAL AND FAMILY SERVICES

 Didactic training.
 Practicum students receive at least six hours per month of in-service training.
 Typically, four hours of this training focuses on the integration of psychology and religion.
 Training also include topics such as child and elder abuse reporting, suicidality/self-harm, motivational interviewing, and short-term psychodynamic psychotherapy.

-Advanced students in the Clinical Psychology program may apply for 12-month clerkship positions at FPFS, during which they will administer neuropsychological assessment batteries to help detect the presence of neurodevelopmental disorders.
+Neuropsychological assessment.
+Students in the Clinical Psychology program may apply for 12-month clerkship positions at FPFS, during which they will administer neuropsychological assessment batteries to help detect the presence of neurodevelopmental disorders.
 These disorders include but are not limited to ADD/ADHD, autism spectrum disorder, learning disorders, intellectual disabilities, dyslexia, processing issues, depression, and anxiety.
 These students are directly supervised by a licensed psychologist.

-Advanced students in Fuller’s Clinical Psychology program may apply for 12-month clerkship positions at FPFS, during which they will administer personality assessment batteries to help clients understand their personalities at a deep level, identify areas of their personality that may interfere with reaching their fullest potential, and gain insights into vocational and career themes that best fit them.
+Personality assessment.
+Students in Fuller’s Clinical Psychology program may apply for 12-month clerkship positions at FPFS, during which they will administer personality assessment batteries to help clients understand their personalities at a deep level, identify areas of their personality that may interfere with reaching their fullest potential, and gain insights into vocational and career themes that best fit them.
 These students are directly supervised by both licensed psychologists and post-doctoral fellows.

+Additional Clinical Experience.
 FPFS has a limited number of opportunities for clinical students seeking additional clinical experience in the areas of psychotherapy and assessment, for the purposes of honing their skills and becoming more competitive when they apply for internship.
 These positions typically involve spending five to eight hours per week in the clinic treating clients and receiving supervision.

 FOR STUDENTS IN THE MARRIAGE AND FAMILY PROGRAM